 In addition, pupils are also assessed at the end of each year to give a summary of how well they are doing in relation to what is expected for their age in the National Curriculum - this is often abbreviated to ARE (age-related expectations).
 This end of year assessment in Reading, Writing, Maths and Science is reported to parents and carers in the written pupil report in July each year.

 The DfE also require schools to complete statutory assessments at certain points during a child's time at primary school.
 These are national assessments completed at the same time by all pupils in state schools.
 The results are reported to parents, the government and the local authority.
 Schools are required to publish a KS2 summary on their school website too as well as a link to national performance tables - see the table and link below.
-New assessment tests were introduced in 2016, for KS1 & 2, so this year no direct comparison can be made with previous years as the content and scoring have changed.
+New assessment tests were introduced in 2016, for KS1 & 2.
+The formal KS2 assessments in reading and maths are based only on their performance in the set test on the set day, so do not always reflect a child's performance in the independent maths and reading activities they complete in class or any specific circumstances which may impact on a child's performance in a test.

 The statutory assessments are: